origamyllc/Advanced-Lane-Finding-P4-/writeup_template.md

        * Fit a second order polynomial to each

  #### 6. Calculate curvature
+      * Calculate the lane center
+      * Calculate the deviation from the center

+  #### 7. Draw the polyfill on the image
+       * Create an image to draw the lines on
+       * Recast the x and y points into usable format for cv2.fillPoly()

 ### Discussion

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?